 9. To persuade relevant people to act

 It is necessary to change the writing style according to the reader without changing the basic idea.
-Although it does not really matter for the writer what style of report he chooses as he already has a full understanding of what he is writing, for the readers at makes a considerable difference.
+Although it does not really matter for the writer what style of report he chooses as he already has a full understanding of what he is writing, for the readers it makes a considerable difference.
 Amazingly this simple logic is uncommon.

-A report to a Managing Director and a report to other lower levels are different in their styles.
+An A3 Report to a Managing Director and a report to other lower levels are different in their styles.
 Especially in meetings such as Senior Management level where company progress is updated to the Senior Management, important points should be logically summarised in the report to give as much information as they need to know so that they know what actions should be taken.

 As in section 2